-The House in the Cerulean Sea by T.J.
-Klune, A warm-hearted story about kids in an orphanage for magical creatures.
+Book review and synopsis for The House in the Cerulean Sea by T.J.
+Klune, a warm-hearted story about kids in an orphanage for magical creatures.

 SynopsisIn The House in the Cerulean Sea, Linus Baker is a lonely case worker for a governmental organization which manages orphaned kids who are magical beings.